Steven Fishman: Wollersheim litigation

-Authenticity of Fishman’s Church History
+Authenticity of Fishman's Church History

 A substantial amount of controversy regarding Fishman's involvement with the Church of Scientology has emerged in the decades since the affair.
 The allegations calling Fishman's involvement into question initially came solely from the Church (CoS) itself and their legal representation, who pursued the libel suit after discovering that he was not in their member data or records.
-In August of 2015, prolific Scientology critic and investigator Tony Ortega published an exposé on the Fishman Case; in which he characterizes Steven Fishman as a “squirrel” (or Independent Scientologist).
-He describes Fishman in the following manner:
+In August 2015, prolific Scientology critic and investigator Tony Ortega published an exposé on the Fishman Case; in which he characterizes Steven Fishman as a "squirrel" (or Independent Scientologist).
+He describes Fishman as follows:

-In addition to there being no historical Scientology completions for Steven Fishman listed, produced, or published, many since-apostatized Scientologists named in Fishman’s self-published memoir, Lonesome Squirrel, have categorically refuted the events of the book mentioning them, and denied having known him.
+In addition to there being no historical Scientology completions for Steven Fishman listed, produced, or published, many since-apostatized Scientologists named in Fishman's self-published memoir, Lonesome Squirrel, have categorically refuted the events of the book mentioning them, and denied having known him altogether.
 Fishman himself has long asserted that he received OT levels I to VII and VIII respectively from two Sea Org members on separate instances.
-Ortega, though professing skepticism regarding this, states he believes the OT-VIII document to be authentic nonetheless.
+Ortega, though professing skepticism regarding this, states that he believes the OT-VIII document to be authentic nonetheless.